 Clements said Boux Avenue offers a good range of femme options if you’re shopping for someone who loves classic lingerie.
 “The quality is nice, and it’s pretty affordable, and in my experience, the staff there tend to be very friendly and nonjudgmental about helping you pick out sizes for other people.”

 A romantic keepsake is always popular, and Gosia Liszewska, a facialist at Pfeffer Sal said one of her favourite gifts her husband bought her during their three and half years of long-distance courtship was jewellery.
 “Quite early in our relationship, he bought each of us a heart-shaped necklace, kind of ‘friends forever’ style engraved with our initials.
 It was so special to me that we could both wear part of it.
 In some ways, it’s even more sentimental to me than our wedding bands,” said Liszewska.
-Liszewska and her husband, who have been together for ten years, are now married.
+Liszewska and her husband, who have been together for over ten years, are now married.

 Peter also managed to find another remote gift for her boyfriend that benefited both of them: “Good food is paramount, lockdown or not, and I don’t think anywhere has such a glut of I-must-make-that-immediately recipes as New York Times Cooking, so a subscription to the site makes an excellent gift.
 Not only was Harry able to comfort himself with delicious meals, but when we were finally reunited, he could cook for me too!” said Peter.